bpstahlman/txtfmt/README.md

 `:help txtfmt-'MoveStartTok'`

 ### Displaying Token Range
-The `:ShowTokenMap` command provides a nicely-formatted table documenting the 'tokrange' in effect in the current buffer.
+The `:ShowTokenMap` command provides a tabular illustration of the 'tokrange' in effect for the current buffer.
 Each row of the table lists a token's character code along with its meaning (e.g., "underline-bold" or "Color3").
-Additionally, color tokens display the color name pattern, the color's RGB value (either as hex value or terminal-specific symbolic name) and whether or not the color is "active" in the current configuration.
+Additional information is displayed for a color token: its name pattern, RGB value (either as hex value or terminal-specific color name) and enabled status.

+`:help txtfmt-:ShowTokenMap`

 # Installation
 Txtfmt can be installed using any of the standard Vim plugin mechanisms: e.g., Pathogen, Vundle, etc. If you're not using a plugin manager, simply drop the uncompressed Txtfmt distribution somewhere in your 'runtimepath', then run `helptags ALL` to prepare the Txtfmt help.